Tax Planning Guide: 2026

 Pennsylvania Capital Gains Planning Strategies for Founders and Business Owners

-Pennsylvania's flat rate does not offer the same planning leverage as a system with tiered rates — you cannot, for instance, time a gain to fall in a lower tax year and benefit from a lower PA rate.
+Pennsylvania's flat rate does not offer the same planning leverage as a system with tiered rates.
+You cannot, for instance, time a gain to fall in a lower tax year and benefit from a lower PA rate.
 But meaningful planning still exists, and the highest-impact strategies are available only to those who begin well before a liquidity event.

 1